v0lta/Wavelet-network-compression/README.md

 `fastfood/fastfood.py` module.

 ###### Experiments:
-To repeat the experiments from the paper, run any of the run_all files in python.
+To repeat the experiments from the paper, run any of the run_all files from the scripts folder in python.
 Overall the performance is equivalent to state-of-the-art approaches, like the Hadamard transform based layer, with extra flexibility.